cleanshipcz/bootstrap-kotlin/README.md

 ### Project Structure

-This project follows the suggested multi-module setup and consists of the `app` and `utils` subprojects.
+This project follows a multi-module setup and consists of the `app` (runnable service) and `utils` (library) subprojects as examples.
-The shared build logic was extracted to a convention plugin located in `buildSrc`.
+The shared build logic is extracted to a convention plugin located in `build-logic`.

 ### Dependency Management

-This project uses a version catalog (see `gradle/libs.versions.toml`) to declare and version dependencies and both a build cache and a configuration cache (see `gradle.properties`).
+This project uses a version catalog (see `gradle/libs.versions.toml`) to declare and version dependencies.

 ### Code style